lordsniivy/tribe-war/README.md

 D: Move Right

-SPACE: Shoot
+SPACE: Start/Shoot

+### Goal

+Survive as long as possible!

+## Screenshots

 ## Credits

-### Image
+### Images

 The Player, Enemy, and Fireball sprites were created by me, and thus, are owned by me.
-Redistribution or reproduction of these sprites
+Redistribution or reproduction of these sprites is prohibited without permission from me.

 ### Music

 Second Strike  - potato-tan

 All sound effects used are licensed under the Creative Commons, and were taken from [freesound.org] (https://freesound.org/)

+### Fonts

+Any and all fonts used in the production of Tribe War were taken from [1001 Fonts] (https://www.1001fonts.com/)